wipodev/wipospa/README.md

 ## Contributing

 Contributions are welcome.
-If you encounter any problems or have ideas to improve `wiview`, please open an issue in the GitHub repository.
+If you encounter any problems or have ideas to improve `wivex`, please open an issue in the GitHub repository.

 ## Icons Attribution